rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

 the [umbrella repository](https://github.com/rabbitmq/rabbitmq-public-umbrella).

-It is possible to use [Visual Studio 2015 Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), .NET 4.5 or later, and `msbuild.exe` in `PATH`, to build the client and run the test suite.
+It is possible to use [Visual Studio 2015 Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), .NET Core, and `dotnet.exe` in `PATH`, to build the client and run the test suite.

 ## Building

+Before this project can be opened in Visual Studio, it's necessary to pull down dependencies and perform protocol encoder/decoder code generation.

 On Windows run: